Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 	index_866 = []

-	for i in range(len(obj_names_866)):
+	for obj_name in obj_names_866:
-		index = np.where(master_catalog['name'] == obj_names_866[i])[0]
+    	index = np.where(master_catalog['obj_name'] == obj_name)[0]
     	index_866.append(index)

 	index_866 = np.array(index_866)

-When we initially created the catalog, we set the 'flag' to 1 for all objects, but now that we have the indices of the 866 blob candidates, we can set the 'flag' column to 0 for these entries, which we will interpret to mean DIFFUSE.
+When we initially created the catalog, we set the 'flag' column to 1 for all objects, but now that we have the indices of the 866 blob candidates, we can set the 'flag' column to 0 for these entries, which we will interpret to mean DIFFUSE.
 For simplicity, we will break up our master catalog into a diffuse_catalog containing only these 866 candidates, and an other_catalog with everything else.

 .. code-block:: python